Please note: This post contains affiliate links.

 Seasons Bistro, located at the Narrow Gauge Inn in Fish Camp, 12 miles (20 minutes) from Oakhurst, California, is a fantastic new addition to the dining scene.

-Chef G and Chef Lindsay relocated their restaurant from Shaver Lake in 2021 and innovate their menu four times a year to showcase farm to table creations sourced from local farmers.
+Chef Linsey relocated the restaurant from Shaver Lake in 2021 and innovates the menu four times a year to showcase farm to table creations sourced from local farmers.

-If you like sweet drinks, start with a passionfruit mai tai.
+If you like sweet drinks, start with a passionfruit mai tai or a prickly pear margarita.
 If bourbon is more your speed, try Grandpa Jack’s Old Fashioned.

 The maple roasted brussels sprouts, garnished with candied walnuts and maple glaze, provide the perfect combo of sweet, savory and crunchy.
 (They will gladly accommodate bacon on the side.)